 “This virus has intrinsic peptide (small protein) domains hidden inside the capsid.
 When the virus infects a cell, it senses the low pH and other endosomal factors, and these peptide domains pop out onto the surface of the virus capsid.”

-“This conformational change, which we termed an ‘activatable peptide display,’ is important for the virus because the externalized domains break down the endosomal membrane and allow the virus to escape into the cytoplasm.
+“This conformational change, termed an ‘activatable peptide display,’ is important for the virus because the externalized domains break down the endosomal membrane and allow the virus to escape into the cytoplasm.
 In addition, nuclear localization sequences in those domains allow the virus to transit into the nucleus.
 We believed we could replace that functionality with something else.”

 That restrains the quantity of peptides that can be uncovered, so scientists set out to change the proportion.
 That drove them to truncate VP2 and incorporate mosaic capsids with VP3, bringing about fruitful modification of the quantity of uncovered peptides.
 In light of past research, they embedded a typical hexahistidine label that made it simple to screen the surface show of the peptide area.